Bhuragaon: History

 The place has a rich history dating back to the Ahom period.
 In 1616, The Ahom king Pratap Singh (1603–1641 AD) appointed the exiled prince Balinarayan of Koch as the king of Darang.
 In 1651–52, during the reign of Swargadeo Jayadeva Singh, the two brothers Suparadhvaja and Makaradhvaja, along with thirty-two households (or seventy-two by some accounts) of Naths, including four Thakurias (ministers) each, crossed the Chauldhawa Ghat near Bhuragaon on the southern bank of the Brahmaputra, and some of them settled in Bhuragaon.

-According to the chronicles of the Mayang kingdom, during the reign of Shiva Singh, the 23rd king (1779–1788 AD), a prince named Ramjai Singh arrived and founded Kachari kingdom at Pabhakati near present day Bhuragaon.
+According to the chronicles of the Mayang kingdom, during the reign of Shiva Singh, the 23rd king (1779–1788 AD), a prince named Ramjai Singh arrived and founded Kachari kingdom at Pabhakati near present-day Bhuragaon.
 Over time, this kingdom expanded northward to reach the banks of the Brahmaputra.

 Some people from the state of Pabhakati went and settled in the Dhing and Raidingia.
 The new kingdom was known as the Garakhia kingdom.

 Economy

 In terms of economy, Bhuragaon is primarily an agricultural town.
-The fertile soil and favorable climate of the region make it suitable for the cultivation of crops like rice, jute, mustard, and vegetables.
-The town is also known for its thriving dairy industry, with many farmers engaged in milk production.
-Apart from that it was home to several small-scale industries, including handloom and handicrafts.
+The fertile soil and climate of the region make it suitable for the cultivation of crops like rice, jute, mustard, and vegetables.
+Many farmers are engaged in milk production.
+Several small-scale industries exist, including handloom and handicrafts.

-The Brahmaputra River, one of the largest rivers in the world, flows through Bhuragaon, providing a source of livelihood for the people of the town.
+The Brahmaputra River flows through Bhuragaon, providing a source of livelihood for the people of the town.
 The river is also an important transportation route for goods and people.

 The town is located in the state of Assam, India, which is prone to frequent flooding due to its proximity to the Brahmaputra River and its tributaries.
 Floods in the region can cause extensive damage to infrastructure, homes, and agricultural land, leading to significant economic losses and displacement of people from their homes.

 The government and other organizations have implemented various measures to mitigate the effects of floods in Bhuragaon and other flood-prone areas, including building flood shelters and embankments and providing relief and assistance to those affected by floods.